DOB: 18/02/1978, Home: Maghera, N. Ireland. The following is a brief summary of how I became interested in astronomy.

 I can also be found on Facebook, Twitter & Flickr

-I currently making a living as a professional photographer selling images.
+I currently making a living as a professional photographer selling images and video footage.

 I enjoy writing educational articles based on the field of observational astronomy and intend to continue this trend.
 Currently I write popular articles for the local newspapers, web sites, and popularize astronomy and the night sky through various live and recorded radio interviews.
 My true passion is the night sky, were I will continue to pursue my dream of discovering a new comet..watch this space!

 I have always wanted to have my own web site and it has been in my mind for some time, however during the summer I decided that I would stop thinking about it and just do it.
 Having my own web site is fun, and of course it provides one with the freedom to submit or say what he or she wants, however for me it's much more than that.
 I love astronomy and the night sky however the general idea behind the site is to convey my passion for the stars to others and share it openly and honestly with everyone.
 If I can achieve this goal and perhaps even encourage someone else to begin their own journey in astronomy then I will be more than delighted.
 The site as it stands is but a mear template, however I intend to update this site with images, observing reports, and articles on a regular basis in the hope that it will become much more than a place for someone's snapshots of the night sky, my aim is that nightskyhunter.com will grow and mature into a resource for the amateur astronomer!